drsnyder/furthermore/README.markdown

 satisfied with my current blogging [platform](http://wordpress.org/).
 Which remided me that I always wanted to write my own site generator.
 I'm supposed to be a hacker!
 Why not write my own?
-So I changed gears and started writing futhermore using Python-- a language I also wanted to learn.
+So I changed gears and started writing furthermore using Python-- a language I also wanted to learn.
 In my judgement the on-ramp to writing your own blogging tool is easier in Python than Haskell.
 So in the end, I ended up learning more Python than Haskell.
 But now that I have something usable, maybe I can go back the the language I started